readium/readium-css/docs/CSS07-variables.md

 Then create a function to return the breakpoint and append styles accordingly.

-You could probably leverage such a hack to implement some kind of `column-width` media query in paginated view, but it would require CSS authors to provide specific stylesheets with this non-standard media as a `link` attribute—otherwise, performance will be really really bad as you would have to hijack the entire stylesheet to retrieve media queries first.
+You could probably leverage such a hack to implement some kind of `column-width` media query in paged view, but it would require CSS authors to provide specific stylesheets with this non-standard media as a `link` attribute—otherwise, performance will be really really bad as you would have to hijack the entire stylesheet to retrieve media queries first.

 ### Setting another variable as a value